ThySeth/WastefulDB/README.md

   - Providing a single identifier will redirect the input to .find() instead of returning an error!
 - Removed `standard` option in the constructor.
   - Seems redundant and overcomplicated compared to just making a custom function in your own program
-- .find() will be rewritten in the next commit to the indev branch.
-The I/O will not change!
+- Rewritten `.find()`
+  - The identifier is accepted in string, number, and object form.
+This wasn't documented previously.
+  - Error messages are more descriptive than before.
+  - Feedback provides the identifier that was given.
+- Removed a lot of redundant code related to the boolean-ternary statements

 <div style="text-align: right"> v1.6.0 </div>